Make your brand memorable for all the right reasons with a carefully localized marketing strategy

-In Japan, on the other hand, newborns are said to come from floating peaches, so consumers saw no connection between birds and diapers, and ignored the ad, understandably so.
+In Japan, on the other hand, newborns are said to come from floating peaches, so consumers saw no connection between birds and diapers, and ignored the ad.

-Even imagery that isn’t shown, but simply evoked by a slogan, needs to be thought through to truly resonate with local audiences your business targets.
+Even imagery that isn’t shown, but simply evoked by a slogan, needs to be thought through to truly resonate with local audiences in foreign markets.

 “Pepsodent assumed that everyone would flock to a product promising pearly teeth — but beauty standards vary across cultures: In parts of Asia, black teeth are the goal, and the company’s ad for a whitening toothpaste backfired.”

 Similarly, in a culture where ancestors are as deeply revered as in China, the literal translation of Pepsi’s slogan “Pepsi brings you back to life” to “Pepsi brings dead ancestors back from the grave” wasn’t just an innocuous blunder, but a horrifying prospect, disrespectful of Chinese customs.